informalsystems/sovereign-ibc/docs/DataRequirements.md

 ## IBC modules RPC

+- Objective:
   - Queries client, connection and channel-associated data and states.
   - Used to retrieve commitment proofs for every IBC message relayed
   - To obtain the client upgraded state, while the relayer is handling chain upgrades.

+- Priority: High

 - Status: RPC methods Implemented expect for the upgraded client state query.